repoze/repoze.postoffice/README.txt

 auto-reply loop.
 If not specified, no check is performed on frequency of incoming messages.

-`ooo_blackout_period` specifies the amount of time, in minutes, for which a user's incoming mail will be discarded if a loop detection is in use and the user reaches the `ooo_loop_frequency` threshold.
+`ooo_throttle_period` specifies the amount of time, in minutes, for which a user's incoming mail will be discarded if a loop detection is in use and the user reaches the `ooo_loop_frequency` threshold.
 Defaults to 5 minutes.
 If `ooo_loop_frequency` is not set, this setting has no effect.